cloudmesh-community/fa18-523-88/technologies/chapters/tech/activemq.md

  - Supports JMS1.1 and J2EE1.4
  - REST API provides a technology agnostic API
  - Designed for clustering, client-server and peer based communnication
+ - Supports transport protocols such as TCP, UDP and SSL.